Working through flu season

 You should encourage an employee who is not feeling well to return home.
 Explain that returning home is in the employee’s best interest and that of others in the workplace.
 An employee may use sick or other eligible accrued time off to cover such time away from work.

 If an employee will not voluntarily return home to recuperate, contact your human resources consultant for assistance.
-Your HRC will help you determine whether the employee should be directed to leave and remain home until they have recuperated.
-Your human resources consultant may advise you to require a doctor’s note certifying that an employee who was sent home is medically cleared to return to work.
+Your human resources consultant (HRC) will help you determine whether the employee should be directed to leave and remain home until they have recuperated.
+Your HRC may advise you to require a doctor’s note certifying that an employee who was sent home is medically cleared to return to work.

 If the employee does not have paid time off available, unpaid time off should be used.
 However, overtime exempt employees will not be charged unpaid time off for partial day non-FMLA absences related to the flu.